rynbrd/conman/README.md

 1. Config file context.
 2. ConMan's environment.
+3. System context.
-3. Command line arguments.
+4. Command line arguments.
-4. Config file environment.
+5. Config file environment.

 A consequence of this is that environment variables defined in the config file are not available to be used as context to templated environment variables.
 In